 Dr. Ali Jasemi is a developmental psychologist and a sought-after voice on the psychology of the modern world.
 Available for interviews, expert commentary, panels, and speaking, across live and recorded formats.

-A feature on the psychology of news avoidance: why the brain's negativity bias makes today's information environment so difficult, and what the evidence says we can do about it.
+The psychology of news avoidance: why the brain's negativity bias makes today's information environment so difficult, and what the evidence says we can do about it.

 The piece was carried to an international audience across major outlets, including The Independent (UK), Newsweek, and MSN.